 Also Read: How To Bathe A Cat?
 (A Step By Step Guide)

-Side Effects Of Itraconazole For Cats
+Side Effects of Itraconazole for Cats

 The veterinary-labeled oral solution Itrafungol can be given with or without food.
 The human-labeled oral solution (Sporanox) is typically advised to be given without food to aid in better absorption.

-Cats are essentially treated on weeks one, three, and five, and left untreated weeks two and four.
+Cats are essentially treated on weeks one, three, and five, and left untreated on weeks two and four.

 Both of the FDA-approved brands, Itrafungol (approved for cats) and Sporanox (approved for people), appear to have high bioavailability in cats.
 The human capsules are not absorbed as well in cats and their dosage size will far exceed the needed dose for most cats, making liquid forms more practical and effective.